transcriptionpro/wuc-new/_posts/2016-01-22-how-to-buy-litecoins.md

 published: true
 seotitle: How to Buy Litecoins Online, with Cash, or PayPal
 ---
-Buying [litecoin](/what-is-litecoin/) is not any different from purchasing bitcoins: find a Litecoin exchange, convert your local currency to litecoin, and send the litecoins to your wallet.
+<p>Buying [litecoin](/what-is-litecoin/) is not any different from purchasing bitcoins: find a Litecoin exchange, convert your local currency to litecoin, and send the litecoins to your wallet.
+<p><center><iframe id="widget-ticker-preview" src="//www.coingecko.com/en/widget_component/ticker/litecoin/usd" style="border:none; height:125px; width: 275px;" scrolling="no" frameborder="0" allowtransparency="true"></iframe> <iframe id="widget-ticker-preview" src="//www.coingecko.com/en/widget_component/ticker/litecoin/btc" style="border:none; height:125px; width: 275px;" scrolling="no" frameborder="0" allowtransparency="true"></iframe></center>

-Finding a Litecoin exchange can be difficult because most exchanges don’t sell litecoin directly.
+<p>Finding a Litecoin exchange can be difficult because most exchanges don’t sell litecoin directly.
 In most cases customers must [first purchase bitcoins](/en/how-buy-bitcoins-online-best-bitcoin-exchange-rate-bitcoin-price/) and then trade for litecoin.

-With that said, there are a few exchanges where users can purchase litecoins directly, without buying bitcoins first:
+<p>With that said, there are a few exchanges where users can purchase litecoins directly, without buying bitcoins first:

 {% for exchange in site.data.buy_litecoin %}
 {% if exchange.tags == 'fiat' %}